 The hundred-degree heatwave came and went, knocking the stuffing out of my heirloom tomato plants, crisping the leaves and leaving the tips of the vines to make one last, green gasp before the inevitable first frost.
 The night temperatures have been so high this summer that there were only a few weeks when the tomatoes were even setting fruit, so the yield was already lower than usual.
 Completing the depressing trifecta was Mr. Pogo O. Possum who enjoyed selecting the largest, nearly-ripe specimens only to toss them to the ground after a few bites like some crepuscular Caligula.
 That’s Pogo eluding the paparazzi below.
 Despite everything, I managed to get two quarts of roasted Brandywine and Hillbilly tomatoes into the freezer for the winter.
 The soup will be that much more special.

 The heat also affected the eggplants, which surprised me a bit given their Indian ancestry.
-Perhaps a few centuries in Italy has rendered them a bit more persnickety when it comes to high temperatures.
+Perhaps a few centuries in Italy have rendered them a bit more persnickety when it comes to high temperatures.
 The fruit that had set became misshapen and stayed small, despite abundant water, so I cut them all off the plant, did some creative paring, and made a lovely pasta alla Norma with enough sauce left over to stash some in the freezer.
 The recipe is typical of Italian food in that it is deceptively simple, but exceptionally delicious when made with heirloom produce from the garden.

 I follow Mark Bittman’s recipe at the Times, but I recognize it’s behind a paywall.
 Because it’s such a classic recipe, it should be easy enough to find a few renditions online and tweak them to your taste